hdave25/Coursera_Capstone/README.md

 # Coursera_Capstone

-This repositery is used for Coursera Capstone Project
+This repository is used for Coursera Capstone Project